mirage/mirage-www/data/wiki/hello-world.md

 ```

 `mirage configure` generates a `Makefile` with all the build rules included from
+evaluating the configuration file and a `mirage` directory.
+The `mirage`
+directory includes generated files to run and build your program, including

-evaluating the configuration file, a `main.ml` that represents the entry point
+- a `main.ml` that represents the entry point of your unikernel,
-of your unikernel, and an `opam` file with a list of the packages necessary to
+- and a `hello-unix.opam` file with a list of the packages necessary to build the
-build the unikernel.
+  unikernel.

 ```bash
 $ make depend